srnsw/Preservation-Pathway/README.md

 TO DO

-## Run Digital Archives Metadata Registry
+## Run Digital Archives Preservation Pathways Registry

 TO DO